bertrandrusa/bertrandrusa/README.md

 #### Student to design and develop
 ![Student to design and develop](https://media.licdn.com/dms/image/D4D16AQHMim12AgDmBQ/profile-displaybackgroundimage-shrink_350_1400/0/1687419373915?e=1721865600&v=beta&t=VQUDzHDkKE6e9FmDnJn80VRbrPTEYcia-ptnCMlQdcI)

 I am a  student at Missouri State University, currently pursuing a Bachelor of Science degree in Computer Science and Mathematics.
-With a strong passion for technology and a drive to make a positive impact."
-DO WHAT YOU LOVE, LOVE WHAT YOU DO."
+With a strong passion for technology and a drive to make a positive impact."Everybody can learn to code but i want to be a problem solver."
- ## "Everybody can learn to code but i want to be a problem solver"
+ ## "DO WHAT YOU LOVE, LOVE WHAT YOU DO."
 ## Skills
 💻 C++ / python / HTML / CSS/Javascript